IQTLabs/CRviz/README.md

 The static files in the `./build` directory should be ready for deployment.

+To serve the application locally, run `npm start`.
+Changes made in your code will be automatically reloaded on http://localhost:5000.

 ## Data Input

 This tool supports loading datasets from URLs or by uploading local files.
 When loading dataset from a URL, ensure that [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled at that URL.

 In both cases, the tool expects the data to be in the format described below.
 For examples, see [`./sample_data`](./sample_data).